Drugs are chemicals that change the way a person's body works. You've probably

 you already know about one kind of drugs.
 Medicines are legal drugs, meaning doctors

-are allowed to prescribe them for patients, stores can sell them, and people are allowed
+can prescribe them for patients, stores can sell them, and people are allowed to buy

-to buy them.
-But it's not legal, or safe, for people to use these medicines any way
+them.
+But it's not legal, or safe, for people to use these medicines any way they

 Cigarettes, Alcohol, and Marijuana

-adults 18 and older can buy cigarettes and those 21 and older can buy alcohol.)
-But
+adults 21 and older can buy cigarettes and alcohol.
+But smoking and excessive drinking

-for kids.
-Marijuana is generally an illegal drug, but some states allow doctors to
+Marijuana is generally an illegal drug.
+But some states allow doctors to prescribe

-prescribe it to people for certain illnesses, and some have passed laws making it
+it to people for some conditions, and some have passed laws making it legal to sell

 When people talk about a "drug problem," they usually mean abusing legal drugs